-As my home location, as well as that of additional project collaborators and partners, Edmonton, Alberta was another important site of study activities.
-These activities were largely centred in and around the University of Alberta, including the Arts Resource Centre (ARC), School of Library and Information Studies (SLIS), the University of Alberta Library, and the offices of Information Services and Technology (IST).
+As my home location, as well as that of additional project collaborators and partners, centred in and around the University of Alberta, including the Arts Resource Centre (ARC), School of Library and Information Studies (SLIS), the University of Alberta Library, and the offices of Information Services and Technology (IST).
 Activities here occurred during periods in between community trips, as well as during those trips through regular communication with collaborators and partners.